dry states in india

 Understanding dry states in India gives you a clearer picture of the varying regulations on alcohol consumption across different regions in India.
 In India, dry states in India where alcohol consumption is prohibited include Bihar, Gujarat, Nagaland, Mizoram, and the union territory of Lakshadweep.

 The legal drinking age in India varies from state to state, and the age for consuming and buying alcohol also differs.
 The table compares the legal drinking age in various states of India.
-There are also some liquor-banned states in India.
+Some states are also liquor-banned states in India.

 States/UTsLegal Drinking Age